valentinaruts/starter-hugo-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Welcome!

-I am a Ph.D. candidate in Finance at the University of British Columbia, Sauder School of Business.
+I am a Stone Postdoctoral Fellow at the Vancouver School of Economics.
+In August 2024, I obtained my Ph.D. from the Sauder School of Business.
 {style="text-align: justify;"}
 My research interests include corporate finance, entrepreneurship, and labor economics.
 Currently, I research the effect of corporate ownership structure on workers and the determinants of entrepreneurial entry and success.
 I am especially interested in understanding what causes the persistent gender gap in entrepreneurship.
 {style="text-align: justify;"}